h-pal/Automatic-neural-image-captioning/README.md

 # Image-Captioner

-I am using an encoder-decoder architecture of Xception - LSTM model to generate caption for images.
-I used pretrained weights from Imagenet for Xception encoder and used pretrained Glove word embeddings.
+I am using an inject architecture for Xception - LSTM model to generate caption for images.
+I used pretrained weights from ImageNet for Xception encoder and used pretrained Stanford GloVe word embeddings.

 ## Data